-6.1 Governance processes
+6.1.
+Governance processes

 The Pandemic Fund is built on the recognition that the active participation of a diverse range of stakeholders is paramount to its success.
-In its establishment, the Pandemic Fund made a strong effort to design an inclusive governance structure, with equal representation of sovereign contributors and coinvestors on the Governing Board, two voting seats for civil society, and one voting seat for non-sovereign contributors.
+In its establishment, the Pandemic Fund made a strong effort to design an inclusive governance structure, with equal representation of sovereign contributors and co-investors on the Governing Board, two voting seats for civil society, and one voting seat for non-sovereign contributors.
 With this structure, the Fund aims to harness the collective wisdom and resources of the global community, acknowledging that the challenges of pandemic PPR are not confined by national borders but are a matter of global public good.
-This inclusive governance ensures that the Fund's efforts are globally coordinated, locally relevant, and capable of addressing the multifaceted nature of pandemic threats, positioning the Fund as a pivotal player in the global health ecosystem.
+This inclusive governance intends to ensure that the Fund's efforts are globally coordinated, locally relevant, and capable of addressing the multifaceted nature of pandemic threats, positioning the Fund as a pivotal player in the global health ecosystem.

 While these efforts have been appreciated, the Fund acknowledges general challenges in the active engagement of certain groups of stakeholders.
 Co-investors feel under-equipped to meaningfully contribute to Board discussions and represent the interests of their constituencies, while civil society organizations and communities lack formal mechanisms for engaging with the Fund beyond their Governing Board representatives.
+The Fund also recognizes the importance of gathering and incorporating diverse perspectives from stakeholders and experts outside of the Governing Board in strategic decisions.

-To address these concerns, the Fund is exploring approaches to improve its governance processes to promote greater inclusivity and representation of diverse voices.
-Equal opportunity of participation is critical for equity and inclusion, and steps will be taken to ensure all Board members and all countries within their constituencies feel represented and heard.
-The Fund will consider approaches such as placing limits on the amount of time allotted for interventions in meetings, encouraging a gender parity policy for all Pandemic Fund governing and administrative bodies, and instituting processes to strengthen engagement with co-investors and civil society organizations (described in detail in Sections 6.2 and 6.3 below).
+To address these concerns, the Fund is committed to improving its governance processes to promote greater inclusivity and representation of diverse voices and to build mechanisms to facilitate systematic, inclusive, and timely consultation and engagement for all Board constituencies.
+Equal opportunity of participation is critical for equity and inclusion, and steps will be taken to ensure all Board members and all countries within their constituencies feel represented and heard, and that stakeholders outside of the Board are consulted regularly.
+The Fund will consider approaches such as placing limits on the amount of time allotted for interventions in meetings, promoting a gender parity policy for Pandemic Fund governing and administrative bodies, creating opportunities for stakeholders outside of the Board to provide input in support of key strategic decisions, and instituting processes to strengthen engagement with coinvestors and civil society organizations (described in detail in Sections 6.2 and 6.3 below).
+The Fund will leverage learnings from existing organizations and networks (e.g., the Inclusive Global Health Institutions Project) for further advice and recommendations in these areas.

-6.2 Co-investor engagement
+6.2.
+Co-investor engagement

 As stewards, beneficiaries, and financial contributors of Pandemic Fund initiatives, co-investors play a critical role in ensuring country co-ownership and co-creation of projects and supporting the sustainability of investments.
-The Pandemic Fund is committed to improving its processes to bolster co-investor participation and representation as key partners and decision-makers.
+The Pandemic Fund is committed to improving its processes to bolster co-investor participation and representation as key partners and decision-makers and to strengthen leadership roles for low- and middle-income countries in the Pandemic Fund.